María Irene Fornés was born 14 May 1930 and died 30 October 2018

 - I have to live with my own truth.
 I have to live with it.
 You live with your own truth.
 I cannot live with it.

 - When I’m not doing something that comes deeply from me, I get bored.
 When I get bored I get distracted and when I get distracted, I become depressed.
-It’s a natural resistance, and it insures your integrity.
+It’s a natural resistance, and it ensures your integrity.

 - Theatre is a service where the god keeps changing.
 Sometimes it’s the actor.
 Sometimes it’s the director.
 Sometimes it’s the stage manager.
 Sometimes, but almost never, it’s the playwright.